srand/pam/README.rst

 PAM - Pun At Make
 =======================

-PAM is a portable build tool capable of building C/C++ and C# projects, either through its own build engine or by utilizing third party tools such as MSBuild, Xcode and Make.
+PAM is a portable build tool capable of building C/C++ projects, either through its own build engine or by utilizing third party tools such as MSBuild, Xcode and Make.
 Projects are defined in Python scripts.

+A key differentiator for PAM is the abstraction and removal of traditional toolchain attributes from projects.
+In PAM, the toolchain is in fact a project attribute in its own right.
+This enables a single project to be built using multiple toolchains in different configurations.
+For example, a project can be built for x86, ARM and MIPS simultaneously, in 32- and 64-bit, debug and release configurations.
+It's all up to you.

 Installing
 ----------